- Does carrying a balance on your credit card hurt your credit score? video

 - Does checking your own credit report affect your credit score? video

 - How much impact do negative marks have on your credit score? video

-- Will canceling a credit card hurt your credit score?
+- Will cancelling a credit card hurt your credit score? video

 - KEY TAKEAWAYS